 Hire a professional

-Hiring a professional may be able to give you insight into how to help your spouse let go of some items or at least help you come up with an effective organizing system.
-Often times if your spouse won’t listen to you, he WILL listen to a neutral third party!
+If it suits your budget, hiring a professional may be able to give you insight into how to help your spouse let go of some items or at least help you come up with an effective organizing system and checklist.
+Often times if your spouse won’t listen to you, he WILL listen to a neutral third party about how to declutter!